-The pinhole camera model (PCM) is the most common camera model in computer vision and has been widely used in various tasks.
+The pinhole camera model (PCM) is the most common and widely used camera model in computer vision.
 It can be seen as a first-order approximation of the conventional camera without geometric distortions.
 For conventional cameras, which have a small field of view (normally a FOV $< 90^{\circ}$) and obey the perspective transformation, this approximation is accurate enough.
-But for wide FOV cameras, the performance of PCM will degenerate significantly.
+But for wide FOV cameras, the performance of PCM will degrade significantly.

-The pinhole aperture in a pinhole camera is assumed to be infinitely small as a point and all projection lines must pass through this point, i.e., it is a central camera and has one single effective viewpoint.
-As shown in Figure \ref{fig:pinhole}, the position of pinhole point $O$ is called the optical center and the line passes through the optical center perpendicular to the image plane is the optical axis, which is usually assumed to be the $z$ axis of the camera coordinate.
+The pinhole aperture in a pinhole camera is assumed to be an infinitely small point and all projection lines must pass through this point, i.e., it is a central camera and has one single effective viewpoint.
+As shown in Figure \ref{fig:pinhole}, $O$ is called the optical center and the line passes through the optical center perpendicular to the image plane $I_u$ is the optical axis, i.e., the $z$ axis of the camera coordinate.
 All points on the optical axis will project to the principal point on the image plane.
 In most cases, this principal point is the center of the image $[u_0, v_0]^\mathsf{T}$.
 The distance from the optical center to the principal point is the focal length $f$.
-A 3D point $[x_c, y_c, z_c]^\mathsf{T}$ in the camera coordinate is projected onto the image plane as:
+A 3D point $W = [x_c, y_c, z_c]^\mathsf{T}$ in the camera coordinates projects onto the image plane as:

 Assuming there is an incident ray passing through $[x_c, y_c, z_c]^\mathsf{T}$ and optical center $O$ with an incident angle $\theta$ to the optical axis, the radial distance $r$ from the image point to the principal point can be calculated as: